BinaryAlchemy/baBenchmark/baBenchmark/README.md

-This speedtest uses multiple different CPU an GPU tests to measure the speed of a computer.
+This speedtest uses multiple different CPU and GPU tests to measure the speed of a computer.
 The results are collected in a .csv table, which can be opened/imported into Excel.